ahkm42/spam-email-classification/README.md

 ### 1. Exploratory Analysis

-The dataset is first examined to understand the distribution and characteristics of the input features.
+The dataset is examined to understand the distribution and characteristics of the input features.

 For each feature, the project calculates:

 * Pearson correlation with the target
 * Feature variance

-These statistics are visualized to investigate the relationship between the features and the spam label.
+These statistics are used to investigate the relationship between the features and the spam label.

 ### 2. Feature Selection

-A simple statistical heuristic is used to reduce the feature space.
+A statistical heuristic is used to reduce the feature space.

 A feature is retained based on: